bobaekang/icjia-research-hub/docs/guide/README.md

 #### How can I get involved in _ICJIA Research Hub_?

 It's wonderful that you are interested in getting involved in this project!
-Your contribution can range from reporting a bug to asking for a new feature to submitting relevant contents to be featured to improving this documentation to contributing to the project's codebase.
+Your contribution can range from reporting a bug to suggesting a new feature to submitting relevant contents to improving this documentation to contributing to the project's codebase.

 Please see [the Contributing Guidelines page](../dev-guide/contributing.md) for more information.